extratype/vss10/README.md

 Please refer to `vssadmin /?` for other usages.

 `python vss10.py vssadmin` is slower than just `vssadmin`.
-For a batch operation run just `vssadmin` except for the first time.
+For a batch operation run just `vssadmin` at the directory containing `vss10.py` except for the first time.